Explore chapters

 5min read

-TL;DR There’s an investment vehicle called an “exchange fund” that can help startup employees and founders diversify post-IPO without triggering taxes, though there are significant downsides to consider.
+TL;DR There’s an investment vehicle called an “exchange fund” that can help investors who hold large positions in their company stock diversify without triggering taxes, but it is important to understand the benefits and risks before making an investment.
 An exchange fund might make sense for you if you are highly concentrated in one company’s stock or have highly appreciated stock that would be subject to large capital gains taxes if you sold your shares.
 The fund pools your shares with other concentrated shareholders to try and match the allocation of an index.
-You usually must be a qualified purchaser to use an exchange fund, and most funds have investment minimums (~$500k).
+While these were historically subject to high minimums of $500K - $1M, and high eligibility requirements of $5M+ in investment assets, a newer entrant called Cache that has opened exchange fund participation to Accredited Investors with minimums of $100K.
 Since there is a significant lockup period (~7 years), you should only pursue this option if you want to diversify and do not have liquidity needs in the short-to-mid term.
+Whether your concentrated position comes from stock-based compensation, long-term holdings, or inheritance, navigating the right approach to diversification is crucial to protecting and optimizing your wealth.

 What is an exchange fund?

 An exchange fund is a limited partnership (most commonly organized as an LLC) that takes concentrated shareholders of different companies and pools their shares within the limited partnership.
-This pooling of assets allows each investor to “exchange” their large holding of a single stock for units in the partnership without triggering taxable gain because the original stock was merely contributed to the partnership.
-Exchange funds thus provide investors with an easy way to diversify their holdings while deferring capital gains taxes, though there are notable drawbacks that we dive into below.
+This pooling of assets allows each investor to “exchange” their large holding of a single stock for units in the partnership without triggering taxable gain, as the tax code treats contributions to specifically structured partnerships as a non-taxable event.
+Exchange funds thus provide investors with an easy way to diversify their holdings while deferring capital gains taxes, though there are notable risks that we dive into below.

-Usually, exchange funds try to mimic an index like the S&P500 or S&P1000, though the success of that diversification depends on which concentrated stocks were contributed to the fund.
+Usually, exchange funds try to approximate a variety of indices like the Nasdaq-100, S&P500, and Russell 3000, though the success of that diversification depends on which concentrated stocks were contributed to the fund.
 An important thing to note is that in order to contribute to the fund, a fund must be actively accepting your company’s specific stock at the time.
 Funds will restrict the types of stock that may be contributed if those stocks will put the fund out of balance against its targeted index.

 Who is this for and why would I want to use one?